cyclic-software/docs/docs/troubleshooting/no-space-left-on-device.md

  production dependencies cannot exceed 240MB.
 The total size of your build is ${mb} MB
 ```

-If you get an error in the deploy log that says `production dependencies cannot exceed 240MB`, here is how to fix.
+If you get an error in the deploy log that says `production dependencies cannot exceed 240MB`, here is how to fix it.

 ### Solution
 Currently, the code size is limited to 240MB.
 Fortunately, most projects are can to be optimized by appropriately organizing dependencies and excluding unnecessary files from the build.